okamigarden/kamidots/README.md

 ```
 Refer to the manual installation guide for specific application configurations.

+> [!WARNING]
-⚠️ WARNING: Any personal modifications may be overwritten!
+> ⚠️ WARNING: Any personal modifications may be overwritten!

 ## 🎨 Themes & Colour Schemes